heckerdavid/can-of-books-frontend/README.md

 Finish time: 1500

 Actual time needed to complete: 1 hour

+Name of feature: 3.
+Book Component: As a user, I'd like to see my list of books, so that I can track what's impacted me, and what's recommended to me.

+Estimate of time needed to complete: 2 hours

+Start time: 1700

+Finish time: 1840

+Actual time needed to complete: 1 hour 40 min

 ## Estimates

 <!-- See below -->

 ## Credit and Collaborations

+  - trouble shooting assistabnce from
+    - Hexx 9/27/21

 # Logistical